razor-network/docs/docs/Governance.md

 1. Withdraw Lock Period

 After unstake the funds will be locked for some time.
-Stakers can withdraw funds after withdraw lock period is compeleted.
+Stakers can withdraw funds after withdraw lock period is completed.

 2. Max Alt Blocks